potocpav/potocpav.github.io/_posts/2020-05-01-designing-a-gui-framework.markdown

 ## Composition in Time

-Let's now examine **composition in time**.
+Let's now examine composition in time.
 As stated above, widgets that come later depend on the results of earlier widgets.
 Our composition operator will take two widgets, where the **second one is created from the result of the first one**.
 It returns yet another widget:

 ```haskell
 bind :: Widget a -> (a -> Widget b) -> Widget b